pgEdge/pgedge-docs/pgedge_stylesheet.md

 # Formatting README files

-This section of the stylesheet applies to the README files in our public repos - every public repo should have a README file.
+This section of the stylesheet applies to the README files in each of our public repos - every public repo should have a README file.

-Readme file content should be wrapped at 79 characters, with the exception of links, which should all reside on the same line.

-At the top of each README file, links to the contents of the docs folder should create a table of contents.
-The contents should include the following files in the order listed:
+At the top of each README file, links to the contents of the docs folder should create a table of contents (TOC).
+The top of each README file should contain:

 * A first-level heading (# Project Name)
 * If applicable, links to regression testing tools or developer/dba tools
 * A second-level heading (## Table of Contents)

-That heading is followed by a bulleted list of linked content that resides in the docs folder that may include (where applicable for the project):
+That heading is followed by a bulleted list of linked content that resides in the docs folder that may include (where applicable for the project).
+Each link in the list should be in a separate .md file:

 - Architecture Guide
 - Best Practices Guide
 - Getting Started/Quick Start
 - Building the Project
+    - Should include prerequisite steps
 - Installing the Project
 - Configuring the Project
     - Advanced Configuration
 - Project Usage Instructions
 - Upgrading the Project Installation
 - Project Management Features